pgorman/dangerjaunt/minirules.md

 ## Attack Bonus ##

-All characters start at first level with an attack bonus of +1, which they add to all their d20 attack rolls.
+Player characters start at first level with an attack bonus of +1, which they add to their d20 attack rolls.
 Fighters gain an additional +1 per level (e.g. a fourth-level fighter gets +4).
-Other classes gain an additional plus one at levels three, six, nine, twelve, and fifteen.
+Other classes gain an additional +1 at levels three, six, nine, twelve, and fifteen.
 A sixth-level cleric, for example, gets an attack bonus of +3.

 Monsters use an attack bonus equal to their hit dice.